Medical Examiner: Slain UVA students were shot in the head

 Officials said Thursday that an outside special counsel will assist the state attorney general in reviewing the shooting.

-In a letter, University of Virginia President Jim Ryan and University Rector Whitt Clement asked Attorney General Jason Miyares to appoint outside counsel to investigate both UVA’s response to the shooting, as well as the efforts it undertook prior to the violence to assess the potential threat of the suspect.
+In a letter, University of Virginia President Jim Ryan and University Rector Whitt Clement asked Attorney General Jason Miyares to appoint outside counsel to investigate UVA’s response to the shooting as well as efforts prior to the violence to assess the potential threat of the suspect.

-An ongoing criminal investigation is also underway, led by Virginia State Police.
-The agency, which assumed primary responsibility in the case Thursday, said it could not comment on a possible motive for the shooting.

-Miyares granted the university’s request for the outside review, saying in a news release that he would enlist special counsel to assist his office.
+Miyares granted the university’s request for the outside review, saying he would enlist special counsel to assist his office.

-In its request, UVA asked that the probe also “review all relevant University policies and procedures and make recommendations if opportunities for improvement or needs for change are identified.”

-UVA has said that Jones had been on the radar of the school’s threat-assessment team since the fall.
-The university has also provided sometimes-conflicting or erroneous statements about that team’s work over the course of the week.
+UVA has said Jones had been on the radar of the school’s threat-assessment team since the fall.
+The university also has provided sometimes-conflicting or erroneous statements about that team’s work over the course of the week.

 Hollins was “progressing positively” on Thursday and will hopefully begin to take some steps, according to Joe Gipson, a family spokesperson.